airalab/robonomics.network/content/posts/AMA-11.12.md

 As an open source package for 4.0 developers, why should developers make Robonomics platform as their go-to platform?
 How do you support them?
 Do you have a developers’ training program like DevCamp or developer’s reward program?

 Sergei- If you develop on Robonomics you have the support of hundreds of robotics from the box.
-Have a look at robotics which can be used under Robonomics control for your IoT application right now: robots.ros.org
+Have a look at [robotics which can be used under Robonomics control](robots.ros.org) for your IoT application right now.
-An index of ROS Robots

-> ** DevCamps was for Russian developers in Summer 2017, 2018 and we will continue online for English speaking developers this winter. **
+> **DevCamps was for Russian developers in Summer 2017, 2018 and we will continue online for English speaking developers this winter**

 Yakub- Amazing!!!!